 Group C diseases

-This group includes the diseases genital chlamydia, clostridium difficile and influenza-like disease (ILI).
-The cases of genital chlamydia infections is reported de-identified annually from all the medical microbiological laboratories.
-The number of confirmed cases of clostridium difficile is reported monthly from all the medical microbiological laboratories.
+This group includes only influenza-like disease (ILI).
 Since 2014 influenza-like illness (ILI) is monitored through the Norwegian Syndromic Surveillance System (NorSSS), an automated electronic system that weekly provides data about the occurrence of influenza-like illness in each county.
 Data from all general practitioners and emergency clinics is collected.

 Early warning notification of infectious diseases